-There is a difference between worrying about how to pay for an unexpected car repair and the sick knot in your stomach that never leaves as you worry about how to pay for groceries or cover the rent.
-If you are worried about money constantly, and it is keeping you awake at nights, you are likely not making enough money.
+There is a difference between worrying about how to pay for an unexpected car repair and getting a sick knot in your stomach whenever you think about paying for groceries or covering the rent.
+If constant worries about money are keeping you up at night, you are likely not making enough money.
 Put some of the worries to good use and start making a plan that will turn your situation around.

 A budget allows you to plan out your purchases ahead of time.
 An emergency fund allows you to cover unexpected expenses.
-If you are moving from a financial crisis to crisis, you will not make traction on your goals.
+Increasing your income creates more margin in your budget.
+If you are moving from financial crisis to crisis, you will not make traction on your goals.
 Utilizing these tools will make it possible for you to create and stick to a financial plan.

 You Are Not Reaching Your Financial Goals

 If you are barely staying afloat and not making any progress on paying off your debt or saving money, then you are likely not making enough money.
-This situation may not be as serious as the other signs listed above, but it is still enough that you may want to take the steps you need to change your current situation.
-You may find yourself in this situation when you start your first job, and you don't make as much as you thought you would.
+This situation may not be as serious as the other signs listed above, but it is still enough that you may want to take steps to change your current situation.
 You need to address this before it becomes a more permanent problem.